 Another detail.
 While crossing the border to the Turkish side I felt a sort of tension in the air.
 Even though these two parts of Cyprus coexist in peace today.
 You can sense there was a conflict at some point that had impacted many lives.
 But politics aside – my impressions of both sides come from a

 All in all, Turkish vs. Greek side of Cyprus – it´s quite subjective.
 I´d say, it all depends on your travel preferences.
-For instance, my parents travelled to the Turkish side and didn´t like it.
-They said they clearly preferred Greek Cyprus.
+For instance, my parents traveled to the Turkish side and didn´t like it.
+They said they clearly preferred the Greek Cyprus.
 While some friends of mine said they didn´t understand why everyone on the Greek side was warning them against visiting Northern Cyprus.
 They absolutely loved their trip and were in awe of the sights and landscapes.

 I guess, the best thing you can do – is to visit both and make your own conclusions.

 As I´ve previously mentioned – it all depends on the kind of vacation you´re up to.
 Personally, I love Paphos.
 It´s relatively quiet.
 A great match for a family vacation.
 There are some hotels in the area, but mostly it´s about – holiday rentals.

 If you´re looking for clubs and nightlife – the undisputed party capital is Aiya Napa.
 The second best one for entertainment lovers is Limassol.
 Another alternative is, probably, Larnaca´s beachfront promenade.

 Exclusive vacations?! – Also possible.
 Many celebrities head to the Aphrodite Hills, a closed area with some hotels and luxury villas, restaurants, golf&tennis courts, riding club, soccer academy… Even though it is obviously fancy and overpriced, the area is still really nice.
 We had friends staying there and I´ve visited several local restaurants on a few occasions.
 My impressions were generally quite positive.

 A Culinary Feast